 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the whole wheat flour or spelt flour and baking powder to a large mixing bowl, then mix well.
+- Add 2 cups whole wheat flour or spelt flour and 2 teaspoons baking powder to a large mixing bowl, then mix well.

-- Add the chopped kale, almond butter, almond milk, maple syrup, salt, and vanilla extract to a food processor or blender, then blend for one minute.
+- Add 2 cups chopped kale, 1/2 cup smooth almond butter, 1 cup unsweetened almond milk, 1/2 cup maple syrup, 1/4 teaspoon salt, and 1 teaspoon pure vanilla extract to a food processor or blender, then blend for one minute.

 - Transfer the blended kale mixture to the mixing bowl with the flour and baking powder, then mix until combined.